francesca-rossi1/Policy-Composition/collective_behavior/Varying_epsilon/README.md

 * `weights_multiple_eps.pdf`

-  Time evolution of the policy weights (separation, alignment, cohesion) for representative agents:
+  Time evolution of the primivites' weights (separation, alignment, cohesion) for representative agents:

   * one informed agent (red)